StevenBlack/vocab/million-dollar-words.md

 ### taciturn
 Preferring to remain silent; unwilling to talk.
-Children are often taciturn when they are asked to explain their behavior; adults are taciturn whenever they prefer to keep their feelings private.
-Taciturn people generally don't join group therapy unless they're trying to get over their unwillingness to talk to people.

 ### talaria
 The winged sandals worn by Mercury.
-Granted, Mercury and FTD are probably the only people who need to use this word regularly, but think about all those times you were in a hurry and wished you had a pair of talaria.
-Rhymes with malaria.

 ### talisman
 A lucky charm.
-Typically a rabbit's foot or any other doo-dad you habitually bring along when you're playing a team sport or gambling.

 ### tartuffery